Salmon Plumbing Guarantee to ARRIVE ON TIME to your scheduled appointment.

 A small squirt of dishwashing liquid down the drain and a full bowl of water drained down the sink will disperse the oils in the pipes, which will prevent blockage.

-DIY tricks on fixing a kitchen sink blockage
+DIY tricks on clearing your blocked sink

 There are a few DIY tricks that can break